-We found that, with current levels of completeness of smoking data in primary care records, it is not possible to produce population level estimates for smoking prevalence during pregnancy that are directly comparable with those derived from existing surveys.
-The convergence between THIN estimates and estimates from other data sources has, however, improved over time especially following the introduction of the QOF.
+We found that, with current levels of completeness of smoking data in primary care records, it is not possible to produce population level estimates for smoking prevalence during pregnancy that are directly comparable to those derived from existing surveys.
+The convergence between THIN estimates and estimates from other data sources has, however, improved over time.
 Data from the IFS show good agreement with smoking at delivery in women in 2010 as recorded in THIN based on smoking status records entered in the electronic medical record during pregnancy.
 THIN data, using smoking data recorded up to 27 months before conception, show good agreement with SMR estimates in the final year of the study period.